-Figure 9: Assembly Line Use Case Diagram Through this diagram, it can be visualized the robot actions: move (free and occupied ones), assembly a part, grab or drop (part or product).
+Figure 9.
+Assembly Line Use Case Diagram

+Through this diagram, it can be visualized the robot actions: move (free and occupied ones), assembly a part, grab or drop (part or product).
 Finally, it can also be observed the part that will compose the product.

-After the definition of actors and actions, a Class Diagram (Figure 10) can be developed showing the functions performed by the robot, the part class, the product class, the local class, the assembly class, the buffer class and the relations between them.
+After the definition of Agents and Actions, the class diagram (Figure 10) can be constructed showing the functions performed by the robot class, the part class, the product class, the local class, the assembly class, the buffer class, and the relations between them.

-Figure 10: Robotic System Class Diagram It can be observed from the diagram above that the robot performs seven actions: FMove (free movement, carrying no parts, a higher speed can be used), OMove (occupied movement, a lower speed must be used), Grab, Drop, ProdGrab, ProdDrop (the position will be different for the product) and PartAssembly.
-State diagrams of the parts and the robot class are built in order to relate the actors and identify their different states.
-Figure 11 shows the Part's state diagram, and Figure 12 shows the Robot's state diagram.
+Figure 10.
+Robotic System Class Diagram

+It can be observed from the diagram above that the robot class performs seven actions in total: FMove (free movement, carrying no parts, a higher speed can be used), OMove (occupied movement, a lower speed must be used), Grab, Drop, ProdGrab, ProdDrop (the position will be different for the product) and PartAssembly.

+State diagrams of the parts and the robot class are built in order to relate the agents and identify their different states.
+(Figure 11) shows Parts state diagrams, and (Figure 12) Robot state diagram.
 In Figure 11, the part can be in two different states, Still or Moving.
 The robot actions Grab or Drop the part and the conditions evaluation (p1.inLocal or p1.inRobot) can determinate the change of states.
 In Figure 12 are shown the actions (Drop, prodDrop, Grab, prodGrab, Fmove, Omove and PartAssembly) and conditions (r1.available = true or false) for the change of robot states (Free or Occupied).

 The product's state diagram is similar to the part's state diagram.

-Figure 11: Part's State Diagram
+Figure 12.
+Robot's State Diagram

-Figure 12: Robot's State Diagram The pre and post-conditions of actions that the objects of Robot Class performs are extracted from descriptions of Use Cases and these are represented in OCL - Object Constraint Language (OMG - Object Management Group, 2003).
-The example below shows a condition in the robot's state diagram. p1.inLocal = l1 and p1.inRobo = null Its means that Part is in one Local and not in the Robot.
+The pre and post-conditions of actions that the objects of Robot Class performs are extracted from descriptions of Use Cases and these are represented in OCL - Object Constraint Language (OMG - Object Management Group, 2003).
+The example below shows a condition in the robot's state diagram.

+p1.inLocal = l1 and p1.inRobo = null

+Its means that Part is in one Local and not in the Robot.

+3.3- Problem Definition

-3.3 Problem Definition Once the planning domain was modeled, the planning problem can be modeled by two distinct Snapshots (Objects Diagram) representing the initial state and goal state of the problem.
+After this system model representation, the planning problem can be modeled by two distinct Snapshots (Objects Diagram) representing the initial state and goal state of the problem.
 For didactic reasons, this paper is presenting only two Parts (p1 and p2) to be assembled as product and does not requires the buffer.
 Initially, the Robot is set in Initial Position; two parts is on conveyor belt (input).
-The final state, defined as a goal snapshot is: two parts compose a Product and this in the output; Figure 13 and Figure 14 shows the initial snapshot and the goal snapshot corresponding to this problem.
+The final state, defined as a goal snapshot is: two parts compose a Product and this in the output; The figure 13 and figure 14 show the initial snapshot and the goal snapshot corresponding to this problem.